 Whether you use a power tool at home or in the workplace, you expect that it will work properly and as advertised.
 Unfortunately, some power tools have hidden defects which cause them to be unsafe or malfunction.
 When a power tool is defective it can cause catastrophic injuries or death – even when used safely.
 It’s not uncommon to lose fingers, toes or a hand if these body parts are exposed to defective equipment.

-If you or a loved one was injured by a defective power tool or heavy equipment, experienced product liability lawyer, Brent Wieand, can help.
-Call for free and friendly consultation at 1(800)481-5206 or fill out a description of your incident in the online contact form.
+If you or a loved one was injured by a defective power tool or heavy equipment, experienced defective power tools injury lawyer, Brent Wieand, can help.
+Call for a free and friendly consultation at 1(877) 654-3887 or fill out a description of your incident in the online contact form.

 Brent Wieand is recognized as one of Philadelphia’s leading litigation attorneys.
 He has been selected as a Super Lawyers “Rising Star” for three consecutive years, an honor limited to less than 3% of Pennsylvania lawyers.
 Brent handles complex defective power tool and equipment claims arising out of: